choyt/react-accessible-components/README.md

 * If the controls are arranged vertically, the toolbar element has aria-orientation set to vertical.
 The default orientation is horizontal.

 # Tooltip Widget
-Work on this design pattern is in progress and tracked by issue 128.
-Please provide feedback in that issue.

 A tooltip is a popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
 It typically appears after a small delay and disappears when Escape is pressed or on mouse out.

 Tooltip widgets do not receive focus.
 A hover that contains focusable elements can be made using the a non-modal dialog pattern.